CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/scriptingsystem_part1_EN/scriptingsystem_part1_EN.rst

 you use debug messages to display the program flow, the value of variables or the value of device properties, the runtime behavior is hardly affected.

-To output a debug message, you just need to insert a :ref:`Show Message` function at  the point in the program where you want to write a message to the event log.
-In the configuration area of the Show Message function the display of the message box and the interruption of the program should be deactivated.
+To output a debug message, you just need to insert a :ref:`Log Message` function at  the point in the program where you want to write a message to the event log.
 In the following picture, for example, the value of the :code:`$Flow` variable is output to the event log in each loop cycle:

 .. image:: Pictures/debug_show_message.png